holi-java/kotlin-goos/README.md

 keeping the language consistent helps us understand what's significant in this test, with a nice side effect of protecting us when the implementation inevitably changes.
 ## A Minimal Fake Implementation

-the fake is a minimal impelemntation just to support testing, so it can be as simple as possible. e.g: use a single instance variable `currentChat` to hold the chat object.
+the fake is a minimal implementation just to support testing, so it can be as simple as possible. e.g: use a single instance variable `currentChat` to hold the chat object.

 ## How to pass the failing test?

-- adding functionality, a tiny slice at a time, until eventually make the test pass. following this approach will makes our progress much more *predicatble*. focusing on just one aspect at a time helps us to make sure we understand it.
+- adding functionality, a tiny slice at a time, until eventually make the test pass. following this approach will makes our progress much more *predicable*. focusing on just one aspect at a time helps us to make sure we understand it.
 - writing a small amount of **ugly** code and seeing how it falls out. it helps us to test our ideas before we've gone too bar, and sometimes the results can be surprising.

 ## The Necessary Minimum